The School Day

 There are only a small number of circumstances where missing a school day is permitted.
 Your child must attend every day that the school is open, unless:

-The Headteacher may only grant leave of absence for exceptional circumstances.
+The school may only grant leave of absence for exceptional circumstances.

 Examples of any exceptional circumstances where leave may be granted during term time are as follows:

-• If a parent is service personnel and is returning from a tour of duty abroad where it is evidenced the individual will not be in receipt of any leave in the near future that coincides with school holidays.
+- Service Personnel - only If a parent can evidence they are returning from a tour of duty, where it is evidenced the individual will not be in receipt of any leave in the near future that coincides with school holidays.

 Application for Leave of Absence in Exceptional Circumstances